 4. Create WBS levels

 Finally, you can begin to construct your WBS by creating WBS levels.
-The top level of the WBS should be the final project deliverable, and additional sub-levels should be added to define the structure.
-These levels can be created differently depending on the type of WBS you’re aiming to create – for a deliverable-based WBS, you can base your levels off of the project’s deliverable, whereas a process-based WBS’ levels should be based off of the project’s phases.
-You’ll want to add as many WBS levels as needed to reach project completion.
+The top level of the WBS should be the final project deliverable.
+You should add additional sub-levels to define structure.
+You can create these levels differently depending on the type of WBS you’re aiming to create.
+For deliverable-based WBS, you can base your levels off of the project’s deliverable.
+A process-based WBS’s levels should be based off of the project’s phases.
+You can add as many WBS levels as needed to reach the project’s completion.

 5. Assign tasks to WBS levels

-With the work breakdown structure created, you can now utilize the WBS by creating and assigning activities to it.
-This can be done by taking the defined deliverables and breaking them down into every activity necessary to complete them.
-With these tasks created, you will add them to the different WBS levels.
-This will give you a project plan, so you know what needs to be completed within the project and the order in which these tasks will be performed.
+With the work breakdown structure created, you can now use the WBS by creating and assigning activities to it.
+You can do this by taking the defined deliverable and breaking them down into every activity necessary to complete them.
+After you have created these tasks you can add them to the different WBS levels.
+This will give you a project plan.
+The project plan will show you work that needs to be completed and the order in which tasks should be performed.

 6. Assign Responsibility

-Working with your project team, you will now want to assign different WBS levels and/or tasks to different project team members.
-This will allow each team member to know exactly what their role is within the project, and they can work to ensure that each required task is completed in time and within budget.
+When working with your project team, you will want to assign different WBS levels and/or tasks to different team members.
+This will allow each team member to know exactly what their role is within the project.
+With clear understanding of their role, team members can work to ensure that each required task is completed in time and within budget.